MODAL HOMOTOPY TYPE SYSTEM

 $ opam install anders

 Anders is fast, idiomatic and educational.
 We carefully draw the favourite Lean-compatible syntax to fit 200 LOC in Menhir.
 The CHM kernel is 1K LOC.
-Whole Anders compiles under 2 seconds and checks all the base library under 1 second [i7-8700].
+Whole Anders compiles under 1 second and checks all the base library under 1/3 of a second [i5-12400].
 Anders proof assistant as Homotopy Type System comes with its own Homotopy Library.

 SYNTAX